xrip/pce-controller-adapter/README.md

 - Core 0: Handles the PC Engine interface and outputs controller signals
 - Core 1: Reads and processes input from NES/Genesis controllers and updates LED status

-The system automatically detects which controller is connected at startup, with Genesis detection taking priority.